zeroclipboard/zeroclipboard/docs/instructions.md

 var clip = new ZeroClipboard($("#d_clip_button"), { moviePath: "new/path" });`
 ```

+However, this per-client options overriding is deprecated as of v1.3.0.

 Whenever possible, we recommend that you change the defaults rather than changing options per client.
 This works out
 better in most situations as:
  1. Some options apply outside of `ZeroClipboard` instances, e.g. `debug` currently affects some static methods.